From prep to cooking, from serving suggestions to top tips, cooking duck breasts got a whole lot easier with our guide.

 Top tips for cooking duck breasts

-Our favourite duck breast recipes
+Our favourite duck breasts recipes

 Restore yourself with our flavourful duck ramen.
-A delicious broth served with noodles, green veggies and succulent deck breast.
+A delicious broth served with noodles, green veggies, and succulent deck breast.

 Get the recipe: Duck Ramen (opens in new tab)

 Spicy Duck with Rhubarb